 TIA takes action on a myriad of key federal issues of high priority for the toy industry, from product safety and trade and customs issues to the regulation of marketing to children, and beyond.
 TIA works with Congress and the Administration to ensure that the perspective of the toy industry is heard and understood, and that existing laws are enforced and interpreted fairly at the federal level.

 Consumer Product Safety Improvement Act (CPSIA)

 The Toxic Substances Control Act of 1976 is a federal statute that governs the manufacture of chemicals and provides a variety of control methods to prevent chemicals from posing unreasonable risk.
 The law granted the U.S. Environmental Protection Agency (EPA) authority to create a regulatory framework to collect data on chemicals in order to evaluate, assess, mitigate and control risks that may be posed by their manufacture, processing and use.

-While the Consumer Product Safety Commission regulates specific chemicals in children’s products for unreasonable risks posed in those product types, under TSCA, the EPA can evaluate data and place use restrictions on chemicals that could be present in toys.
+While the Consumer Product Safety Commission regulates specific chemicals in children’s products for unreasonable risks posed in those product types, under TSCA, the EPA can evaluate data and regulate chemicals used in commerce that may have applications in consumer products.